September 18, 2020

 Design Log: LEDBrick - part 2

 Nearly 6 months later, and after back-burnering the project multiple times, I’ve made some significant progress on the LEDBrick aquarium light.
 In the space between blog posts, I’ve: Received a round of metal-core PCBs for the LEDs.
 Designed an 8 channel driver board based on the L3414, a different sketch from the original planning Machined a single heat sink, and did test mounting of the emitter board.
 Populated one emitter board.
+Did thermal testing Built a single driver board and did a full integration test.
+Incomplete GitHub sources All of these designs are considered Open Source Hardware under the CERN license, and can be fetched from GitHub.
+The design files are likely incomplete, but will be updated as progress is made.
 Read more

 January 31, 2015